 When men react to religion in the tribal, national, or racial sense, it is because they look upon those without their group as not being truly human.
 We always look upon the object of our religious loyalty as being worthy of the reverence of all men.
 Religion can never be a matter of mere intellectual belief or philosophic reasoning; religion is always and forever a mode of reacting to the situations of life; it is a species of conduct.
-Religion embraces thinking, we deem worthy of universal adoration.
+Religion embraces thinking, feeling, and acting reverently toward some reality which we deem worthy of universal adoration.